Graduate Student Resources

 Metered parking is available in University parking lots behind the A&A building off Fuller Road and off Murfin Road in the lot behind Pierpont Commons.

-See the U-M Logistics, Transportation and Parking website for details on permits and partking policies.
+See the U-M Logistics, Transportation and Parking website for details on permits and parking policies.

 Public Display of Artwork

 We strongly encourage the public display of student artwork within our school building.
-Student work is regularly displayed in the Stamps Gallery and in the public corridors of the Art & Architecture building.
-Prior approval is required before work can be displayed in any of these locations:
+Student work is regularly displayed in the public corridors and display cases of the Art & Architecture building.
+Prior approval is required before work can be displayed in any of these locations to ensure safety and accessibility:

 Students: to display your artwork in the Art & Architecture building, please download the Installation Proposal Form below.